deep-phenomena/icml2019-workshop-website/README.md

 We do not require an explanation of _why_ a phenomenon might occur, only demonstrations that it does so reliably (or refutations).
 We hope that the catalogue of phenomena we accumulate will be embraced as a starting point for a better understanding of deep learning.

+The concrete submission instructions (format, submissions system, etc.) will be announced here shortly.

 # Important Dates